No Limit (Art Pepper album)

 No Limit is a 1977 jazz album by saxophonist Art Pepper, playing with pianist George Cables, bassist Tony Dumas and drummer Carl Burnett.

 As Pepper says in the sleeve notes, he considered this album to be a memento of his friendship with Lester Koenig, who died on November 21, 1977.

 Reception

 AllMusic reviewer Scott Yanow wrote that the album "has the emotional intensity and chance-taking improvisations of his live concerts of the period".

+DownBeat awarded 4 stars to the album.